 - Hypoallergenic and bio-compatible

-- Safe to wear (Not all the metals)
+- Safe to wear (but not with all the metals)

 - A smoother surface